Buckitup-chat/chat/README.md

 1. `x-` prefixed classes are for logic binding, not for layout
 2. `a-` prefixed classes are to aggregate/apply tailwind ones or create our own clases
+3. `t-` prefixed classes are for test anchors